3 min read

 Calm and Serenity

-Blue is the colour of calm and serenity and of course blue flowers carry a very similar meaning.
+Blue is the color of calm and serenity and of course blue flowers carry a very similar meaning.
 They are often used as a way to ward away anxiousness and help someone going through a stressful time.

 Dreams and Clarity

 It is said that blue flowers are a way to convey a dream that has been interpreted and brought to reality.
-This makes blue flowers fantastic for creative people in search of inspiration and of course for when you realise you’ve been longing for another person and it’s finally clear to you and maybe them too.
+This makes blue flowers fantastic for creative people in search of inspiration and of course for when you realize you’ve been longing for another person and it’s finally clear to you and maybe them too.

-As bride’s-to-be are always on the lookout for their “something blue,” blue flowers often provide the answer.
+As brides-to-be are always on the lookout for their “something blue,” blue flowers often provide the answer.
 Of course, as we’ve said before many of the usual suspects for wedding bouquets don’t have naturally occurring blue cousins.
 However, florist-dyed flowers often do the job pretty well when selecting a wedding bouquet.

 Blue flowers are one of nature’s most curious tricks and as you can see you can say a lot with a bouquet of hydrangeas, petunias or even the rare blue orchid.
-What are your favourite blue flowers?
+What are your favorite blue flowers?
 Tell us in the comments below.